Our Tea Story

 The Old brickyard Tea Garden was born in 2009, when Anna Stasinska aka Tea Lady, invited C&C Plants to her garden for tea.

 She proposed an idea, to design, build and run a tearoom at the nursery.
-Little did she know that it would take 2 years for her plans to become reality!
+Little did she know that it would take almost two years for her plans to become reality!

 If you’d like to hear the full story, book onto Anna’s special 8th Anniversary tea tasting evening on Wednesday 2nd October.

 Why the Old Brickyard?